A Teenager in Love: Charts

-Parodies
+Parodies and cover versions

 The Fugs parodied "A Teenager In Love" as "Septuagenarian in Love" on The Fugs Final CD Part 1.
 This version turns the teenager into a senior citizen who is having trouble getting an erection.

 The Four Preps parodied the song in "More Money for You and Me".

-A cover of the song appears in the video game Rayman Raving Rabbids 2, and it appears on the game's Wii Disc Channel screen.
+A cover version of the song appears in the video game Rayman Raving Rabbids 2 and on the game's Wii Disc Channel screen.

+In Season 1 of The Muppet Show, singer Connie Stevens performed a cover backed by the Muppet Monster group The Mutations.